 Lucid

-Lucid Motors was founded in 2007, but as of 2021, it has not manufactured a single car.
-She does not have enough money to enter the market fully.
-The Lucid plant, which is estimated at $ 700 million, is under construction.
-When completed, the manufacturer will release its first Air luxury sedan.
-This electric car is expected to become the main competitor to Tesla cars.
+Lucid Motors was founded in 2007, but as of 2021, it had not produced any cars.
+It lacks sufficient funds to fully enter the market.
+Lucid’s plant, estimated to cost $700 million, is under construction.
+Once completed, the manufacturer will release its first luxury sedan, the Air.
+This electric car is expected to be a main competitor to Tesla’s cars.

 Faraday Future